grey3303/Lago2D-TextureEditor/README.md

 # Lago2D-TextureEditor
 This is a Scratch texture editor.
-It is useless.
+It is not practical.